topas-nbio/TOPAS-nBio-regression/README.md

 8. FrickeIRT.
 Quantifies the G-value of Fe^3+ which comes from the oxidation of Fe^2+.
 This example must give a value of around 15.5 +- 0.1 reported by the ICRU.

 9. GValue_LET-IRT.
-LET-dependent G values for e-, p and alpha at selected energies
+LET-dependent G values for e-, p and alpha at selected energies.

 10. GValue_LET-SBS.
-LET-dependent G values for e-, p and alpha at selected energies
+LET-dependent G values for e-, p and alpha at selected energies.

 11. GvalueIRT-Temperature.
-Temperature-dependent G values for fast electrons at T < 200C
+Temperature-dependent G values for fast electrons at T < 200C.

 12. GvalueIRT_H2O2.
-OH-scavenger-dependent G value for H2O2 within microsecond time range
+OH-scavenger-dependent G value for H2O2 within microsecond time range.

+13. GvalueIRT_H.
+H-scavenger-dependent G value for H within microsecond time range.

 #### Use
 Each directory has TOPAS parameters with the follow pattern:
 - `mainABCD.txt`, where ABCD is Topas, Opt2, Opt4 or Opt6 that refer to used physics list.
 - `depFileN.txt`, with N=1,... dependence file used by the main file.
 - `inputfiles.txt`.
 Lists the main file (s) to be submitted as a job.
 - `tcsh script files`.
 Each directory has three tcsh files to submit the example to e.g. a cluster system or locally.
-For instance, to submit 5 simulation jobs in the local system (different random seeds) use
+For instance, to submit 5 simulation jobs in the local system (different random seeds) use:

 ```bash
 tcsh submitLocally.sh 5